Generlate/Generlate/README.md

 <details>
 <summary><h3>📃 My Story</h3></summary>
 <p>Twelve-year-old Austen had aspirations of producing music.
-I got really into playing clarinet and saxophone for a ton of different bands.
-I even made it on <a href="https://open.spotify.com/track/1Yuxi8K5PKHEMXpXih96ns?si=0570155ecaaa4e60">Spotify!</a> I'm still nostalgic about those days. </p>
-<p> Yet, I decided that music was ultimately not for me, six years in.
-The Philadelphia philharmonic had just gone bankrupt.
-Plus, I was burnt out from overcommitting myself.
-So, I looked for a new major for college.</p>
+I even made it on <a href="https://open.spotify.com/track/1Yuxi8K5PKHEMXpXih96ns?si=0570155ecaaa4e60">Spotify!</a> Yet, six years in, I decided that music was ultimately not for me.
+So, I looked for a new college major.</p>
-<p> I found architecture, which shared a lot of enjoyable traits with music, like creativity and skill.
-It also had some improvements, like not requiring lifelong practice, permanence, being less competitive and related to housing.
-The 2008 housing crash impacted my teenage years a lot.
-I saw getting into the industry as a way of learning how to prevent any problems for myself.
-So, I decided to become an architect. </p>
-<p> My journey took an unexpected turn when I applied late to Florida International University.
-The architecture program was already full, but there was a spot for me in landscape architecture.
-So, I took it.
-Anyway, the classes are the same for the first half of the program.
-I had until junior year to reconsider my major. </p>
-<p> So, three years passed, filled with design projects and rendering work.
-During this period, I was introduced to GPUs, and I noticed the rise of machine learning.
+<p> I found architecture, which shared a lot of enjoyable traits with music.
+Architecure is creative, easier on the body and less competitive.
+So, I attended Florida International University for six years.
+That time was filled with design projects and rendering.
 In my final year, I embarked on a semester of research.
-Having a growing interest in technology and its role in augmenting the design process, I researched sci-fi.
-What I found was the transhumanist movement and a clearer vision of the future. </p>
+Having a growing interest in design automation, I studied tech.
+That research changed my perspective.
+Rather than becoming a traditional arhitect, I then aimed to revolutionize the field by designing it's tools. </p>
-<p>On graduating, I made a bold decision.
-Rather than becoming a traditional architect, I aimed to revolutionize the field by designing the tools architects use.
-I planned a startup, launched a YouTube channel, and immersed myself in computer science.
-I eventually took a year off to study computer science and engineering through MIT, equipping myself with the skills needed for design automation and software development. </p>
+<p> Some people are lost after school, but I knew exactly where I was going.
+I planned a startup, launched a Youtube channel and immersed myself in computer science.
+Eventually, I took a year off to study computer science and engineering through MIT, equipping myself with the skills needed for design automation and software development.</p>
+<p></p>
 </details>

 ---